 The Trumpet targets those who are wanting to “know more” about what is going on in the world, but will, at the same time, play on readers’ fears and then offer “solutions.”

 PCG’s inside magazine for members only is Philadelphia News.

-Their magazine for the youth is entitled, True Education (now an online magazine only).
+Their magazine for the youth is entitled, True Education (now an online magazine only) was first published in April 1999.
 It is interesting to note that Ellen G. White, co-founder of 7th-day Adventism, that Herbert Armstrong copied from, spoke much about “true education” in her book Education.
 She even had a “True Education Series.”

 PYC (Philadelphia Youth Camp)